jungbumwoo/my_obsidian/language/golang/Generics.md

 - General Purpose data structure.
 	- replacing an interface type with type parameter can often permit the data to be stored more efficiently.
 	- can avoid type assertions and can instead be fully type checked at complie time.
+	- When operating on type parameters, functionos to methods.

 ---